Lecrapouille/MaxPlus.jl/README.md

 0.6.4 but a version >= 1.0 is the most recommended since older Julia versions are no longer maintained.

-## Installation of the (max,+) Julia package
+## Installation of the Julia (max,+) package

-Different ways to install this toolbox:
+Different ways to install the package of this toolbox:

 - Get the stable `MaxPlus.jl` version of the package from the official Julia packages.
 Type `]` then type `add MaxPlus`. **Warning:** his API is deprecated